xwmx/hosts/README.md

   List the existing IP / hostname pairs, optionally limited to a specified state.
 When provided with a seach string, all matching enabled records will be printed.

+Exit status:
+  0   One or more matching entries found.
+  1   Invalid parameters or entry not found.
 ```

 ### `hosts remove`